 The lazy person is the husband who would rather be drinking with unemployed friends than find work.
 Anyway, his wife is feeding their children.
 This person has no vision, no passion, no commitment.
 This person felt helpless and hopeless.
 This person is lazy.

 I think that more people feel guilty about being a procrastinator than being lazy.
 A procrastinator knows that he is missing an opportunity by delaying action.
-A lazy person does not see opportunity.
+A lazy person does not see an opportunity.

 Laziness (Tagalog: katamaran) is a puzzle to me.
 I am looking for a psychological explanation.
 When there is a challenge, we do three things: fight, fly away, or freeze.